 Incorporation of our short-initial-segment fix has been discussed by the Apache developers.
-Code to flush headers (and thus send them as a separate segment) was added to Apache specifically to work around a bug in Netscape Navigator's implementation of persistent connections.
-Navigator appears to discard data sent after the headers in a persistent connection under some circumstances.
-We are currently investigating this bug.
-Until the Navigator bug is resolved, it appears best to either disabling persistent connections or keeping the explicit flush for clients which identify themselves as Netscape in their request headers.
+Code to flush headers (and thus send them as a separate segment) was added to Apache specifically to work around a bug.
+In a widespread implementation of persistent connections in

+HTTP/1.0, data sent in the same segment as the HTTP headers is ignored.
+Until it bug is resolved, it may be necessary to disable persistent connections for clients with such problems.